aishwaryasontakke/Improvised-Quick-Sort/README.md

 b.
 Set_2: Poisson distribution of data values </br>

 Median of three technique for MY_CHOICE_QSORT:</br>
-In this method, before partitioning process of the data value begins, the left, middle and right element of the data values are sorted, and these values are placed back in sorted order in the same positions in the data.
-The pivot value is median of these three elements.
+-In this method, before partitioning process of the data value begins, the left, middle and right element of the data values are sorted, and these values are placed back in sorted order in the same positions in the data.
+-The pivot value is median of these three elements.
 The rest of the process continues same as the traditional quicksort algorithm.</br>

 Traditional quicksort with pivot value chosen as the last element of the data set turns out efficient when the data values </br> are random, but it gives a bad runtime when the data set is nearly sorted or nearly reverse sorted.
 In such cases, MY_CHOICE_QSORT algorithm gives equal or more efficient results in terms of runtime as well as comparisons thus enhancing quick sort.</br>